Senzing/mapper-csv/README.md

 If using the mapping file approach, complete the mapping by following the [Mapping file tutorial](#mapping-file-tutorial)

-Open the mapping file mappings/test_set1.map with your favorite text editor.

-Remember when you ran the analyzer above and saved the current mapping file for this csv to *mappings/test_set1.map.bk*?
-Open that file as well as and copy/paste examples into the new one based on the mapping file struture described below.

 ### Generate the json file

 Execute the csv_mapper script as follows ...